unity-atoms/unity-atoms/docs/api/unityatoms.md

 -   `E2` - Event x 2 of type T.
 -   `F` - Function of type T => T

 A Variable Instancer is a MonoBehaviour that takes a variable as a base and creates an in memory copy of it OnEnable.
 This is handy when you want to use atoms for prefabs that are instantiated at runtime.
-Use together with AtomCollection to react accordingly when a prefab with an assoicated atom is added or deleted to the scene.
+Use together with AtomCollection to react accordingly when a prefab with an associated atom is added or deleted to the scene.

 ### Variables